 Symptoms may include:

-Symptoms in infants with type II or III may include:
+Symptoms in infants with type 2 or 3 may include:

-Type I may be suspected based on symptoms or discovered accidentally during tests for other conditions or injuries.
-Type II and III may be suspected when associated defects are present or symptoms are present.
+Type 1 may be suspected based on symptoms or discovered accidentally during tests for other conditions or injuries.
+Type 2 and 3 may be suspected when associated defects are present or symptoms are present.